kubewarden/docs/docs/operator-manual/monitor-mode/01-intro.md

 It's worth noting that certain attributes can be updated on policies once they have been deployed.

-For security purposes, a user with UPDATE permissions on `ClusterAdmissionPolicy` resources can make the policy more restrictive, so that:
+For security purposes, a user with UPDATE permissions on policy resources can make the policy more restrictive, so that:

-- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` from `monitor` to `protect` is allowed.
+- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` or `AdmissionPolicy` from `monitor` to `protect` is allowed.

 However,

-- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` from `protect` to `monitor` is **disallowed**, because it would mean that the policy is effectively disabled during the time that it would have been in `monitor` mode, until it was restored back to `protect` mode.
+- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` or `AdmissionPolicy` from `protect` to `monitor` is **disallowed**, because it would mean that the policy is effectively disabled during the time that it would have been in `monitor` mode, until it was restored back to `protect` mode.

-In order to change the `mode` of a `ClusterAdmissionPolicy` from `protect` to `monitor`, it is required to delete the `ClusterAdmissionPolicy` and recreate it in `monitor` mode.
+Hence, in order to change the `mode` of a policy from `protect` to `monitor`, it is required to delete the policy and recreate it in `monitor` mode.
 This ensures that the user has permissions to remove policies.

 ## A note on mutating policies